aneasystone/github-trending/README.md

 ## Css

+* 【2022-10-11】[shikhar13012001 / css-awesomeness](https://github.com/shikhar13012001/css-awesomeness) - This project is an educational asset demonstrating the open source power
+* 【2022-10-11】[Fueler-io / Web-Development-Resources](https://github.com/Fueler-io/Web-Development-Resources) - One and only place on the internet for all Web Development Resources.
 * 【2022-10-10】[NiallEccles / Hacktoberfest-animations](https://github.com/NiallEccles/Hacktoberfest-animations) - Small animation selector for Hacktoberfest
 * 【2022-10-09】[Zack-Dx / Discord-Clone](https://github.com/Zack-Dx/Discord-Clone) - Discord Site Landing Page CLONE!
 A repository to contribute at hacktoberfest 2022.
 Make sure to share love by giving it a star.🌟Have a great day!
 * 【2022-10-09】[fineanmol / Annoying-submit-button](https://github.com/fineanmol/Annoying-submit-button) - Annoying Submit Button in React.
 Give a⭐️if you have liked this project and want to support it !